Xide/t411cli/README.md

 pip3 install -r requirements.txt
 python3 ./setup.py install
 ```
-Use this method if you want the lastest (maybe less stable) updates.
+Use this method if you want the latest (maybe less stable) updates.

 > Note: The code is not yet compatible with python2